nathanjeichert/TranscribeAlpha/README.md

 # TranscribeAlpha

 A simple transcript generator using Google's Gemini models.
-The original Streamlit prototype has been replaced with a small FastAPI backend and a static HTML front-end.
+The original Streamlit prototype has been replaced with a small FastAPI backend and a SvelteKit front-end that is built to static files.

 ## Running Locally